jkblume/dora-rag-chatbot/README.md

 # DORA RAG Chatbot

-Dieses Repository ist ein Wrapper, um die OpenAI Chat Completion API.
-Eingehende Nachrichten werden um relevante Informationen aus der DORA Spezifikation ergänzt und an die OpenAI API gesendet.
+This repository is a wrapper for the OpenAI Chat Completion API.
+Incoming messages are supplemented with relevant information from the DORA specification and sent to the OpenAI API.

 ![Architecture](./docs/architecture.png)